roflsandwich/Tapo_L530E/README.md

-# Tapo_L530E
+# Tapo L530E Smart Lamp Toggle Script
 Powershell script to turn on/off tp-link L530E smart lamp

-Usage:
+# Usage:

-Update the credentials on the script
+*Update the credentials on the script

-Open powershell and navigate to the script folder ./smartlamp.ps1
+*Open powershell and navigate to the script folder

+*./smartlamp.ps1